Mala2/MouDio/README.md

 5-For example once the user swap to right (Next Song).
 The leds should indicate that.
 From left to right emotions. ->

 6-if no sounds or connection established for 30 min turn off the speaker.
-Either by checking the current flow from the fuel gauge or the brake-806 is not in play status for more than 30 min.
+Either by checking the current flow from the fuel gauge or the زف-806 is not in play status for more than 30 min.

 7- if charger inserted activate the haptic driver as a feedback.✅

+9- If the charger is inserted increase the volume range to be even higher as more power will be provided.

+10- add resetFunc() after touching the middle TAP more than 10s

 🔴 **To be continued
 	<p align="center">
    <img src="https://raw.githubusercontent.com/Mala2/Bluetooth-Speaker/7fe38b85bc563e994e8ec79616e6b7430d5f990c/STL-Files/Pics/line%20logo1.svg"  width=1200>